Six Ways to Attempt a 200-word or Less Bio About Yourself

 3. Set a timer for 20-30 minutes

 The hardest part of anything might be starting.
-Right?
-Like healthy eating?
+Healthy eating?
 Exercising regularly?
 Sticking to a better sleep schedule?
 All hands up for me in regards to the above three lifestyle goals.
 This is an important step because it is so easy to just push things off for later.
 Ten minutes later, 30 minutes later, six hours later…

 It’s better to write when inspiration comes to mind than to ignore and try again tomorrow.
 The idea might be gone!
 Seize the ideas and thoughts ASAP.
 Write whatever flows, write at night, and wake up in the morning, fresh and edit and proofread.
 20-30 minute intervals, just like a power nap.
 It does wonders!